glorand/laravel-model-settings/README.md

 Your models should use the `HasSettingsField` or `HasSettingsTable` trait.

 #### Option 1 - `HasSettingsField` trait <a name="update_models_1"></a>
-Run the `php artisan model-settings:model-settings-field` in order to create a migration file for a table.\
+Run the command below in order to create a migration file for a table.\

+> php artisan model-settings:model-settings-field

 This command will create a json field (default name `settings`, from config) for the mentioned table.

 You can choose another than default, in this case you have to specify it in you model.